 - Center team helps plan international health conference

 - New monthly podcast, “The Talking Circle,” launched

 - Prominent Native cancer resource to be housed on Roswell Park website

-BUFFALO, N.Y. — Continuing to reach across international borders, Roswell Park’s Center for Indigenous Cancer Research (CICR) has launched a number of educational and communications initiatives.
+BUFFALO, N.Y. — Continuing to reach across international borders, Roswell Park’s Department of Indigenous Cancer Healthhas launched a number of educational and communications initiatives.

 “We look to IHC as a blending of Indigenous Knowledge, Western-based science and how we can apply these elements to benefit the health of future generations,” explains Dr. Haring.
 “The science and clinical advances we are seeing in Canada’s Truth and Reconciliation work with Indigenous people is a good model and something we hope to bi-directly learn and internationally share between Canada, Indigenous Nations, and how it translates to the United States.”

-In addition, the CICR has also been involved in several community-engagement projects:
+In addition, the Department of Indigenous Cancer Health has also been involved in several community-engagement projects: